Road Opening Licence

 - Email Eir before you dig: "Click before you dig"

-Step 4: Return the form to Dublin City Council
+Step 4: Information to be provided to Dublin City Council

 - A description of your proposed works programme with dates